Benoit Doucet: International career

 Doucet received German citizenship in the early 90s.
 He played for the German Men's National Team at the 1994 and 1998 Olympic Games, attended three World Championships and the 1996 World Cup of Hockey.

 Coaching career

 He worked as a coach at hockey academies in Canada and was named head coach of German DEL2 side Fischtown Pinguins on June 3, 2015.
 He was sacked by the Pinguins on January 25, 2016 despite sitting in second place in the DEL2.
 In 2020, he took over the coaching job at ESV Waldkirchen in the German minor league Landesliga.
 In June 2022, Doucet was named head coach of German Landesliga side EV Moosburg.
+In 2023, he went back to Waldkirchen.
+He parted ways with the team in July 2024.